 - You must get tested within 3 days of the scheduled departure of your first international flight.

 - You don’t need to be re-tested at transit points unless your airline or transit point requires it.

 - If you’re travelling from an exempt destination, different rules may apply.

-Only get tested through verified official testing centres.
+Get tested at an accredited testing facility.
 Scammers are taking advantage of travellers by charging for fake tests.
 If you're unsure where to get tested, contact the local health authority for advice.

-Local authorities and airlines may have more rules in place for departures.
+Local authorities, airlines and transit locations may have more rules in place for departures.
 We recommend you check these before arriving at the airport.
 If you're transiting during your trip, check the local requirements at each transit destination.
 Confirm any specific rules for onward travel with your airline.

-You'll still need to provide evidence of a negative COVID-19 PCR test if you’re vaccinated.
+You'll still need to provide evidence of a negative COVID-19 PCR test if you’re fully vaccinated.

 Carry your vaccination certificate with your COVID-19 test results while travelling to Australia.
 Especially if you have one or more transit stops.
 Some destinations may ask for proof of testing and vaccination before allowing you to transit through.